petersilva/drobo-utils/README.txt

 The Droboshare Augmented Root File System (darfs) is a 60 MB or so download you can get from drobo-utils.sf.net.
-There isn't any source code, because, well, nothing from any of the packages has been modified.  there are instructions on how to build DARFS in DEVELOPERS.html
+There isn't any source code, because, well, nothing from any of the packages has been modified.  there are instructions on how to build DARFS in DEVELOPERS_

 DARFS is a standard droboshare root file system, with some packages added: openssl, openssh, berkeleydb, bzip2, a fairly complete Python 2.6.2.  drobo-